Ensemble properties of high frequency data and intraday trading rules: The model

 \section{The model}

 In \citet{bMCg,seemann} it has been suggested that HF financial time-series for the FX exchange rates offer the opportunity to deal with many realizations of the same stochastic process every day.
 The set of daily histories, restricted to suitable time-windows, can thus be regarded as an ensemble for testing the statistical properties of the underlying process.
-In fact these histories are not completely independent, because heteroskedasticity and volatility correlations, if estimated by time averages along the whole time series $s(t)$ from which the ensemble $\left\{s^l(t)\right\}_{l=1,\ldots,M}$ is extracted, definitely exceed the intraday range.
-However, for a large enough total number of days $M$ in the time series one can expect inter-day correlations effects to vanish, allowing for a reliable statistics of the postulated ensemble.
+In fact these histories are not completely independent, because heteroskedasticity and volatility correlations, if estimated by time averages along the whole time series $s_t$ from which the ensemble $s_t^{(l)}$ is extracted, exceed the intraday range.
+However, for a large enough total number of days $M$ one can expect inter-day correlations effects to compensate, allowing for a reliable statistics of the postulated ensemble.

-The general ideas at the basis of the mathematical model adopted here to describe such an ensemble can be traced back in \citet{bs,bbcs}.
-Financial market returns in the HF ensemble relative to the EUR/USD exchange rate are linearly uncorrelated if taken over intervals of 10 minutes or more.
+The general ideas at the basis of the mathematical model adopted here to describe such an ensemble can be traced back in Refs. \cite{bs,bbcs}.
+Financial market returns in the HF ensemble relative to the EUR/USD exchange rate are, to a first approximation, linearly uncorrelated if taken over intervals of 10 minutes or more.
 However, they are also dependent, as shown, e.g., by the nonzero volatility autocorrelation function.
+As a simplifying assumption, we also disregard the weak skewness of the returns distribution, whose inclusion in the modeling framework is left to a future development.
 Based on these evidences and on the existence of time inhomogeneous anomalous scaling properties (see below), it has been proposed that the joint PDF's of these returns have the form of convex combinations of the joint PDF's of processes with independent Gaussian increments of different, time dependent widths.
-This implies that the scaling function $g$ of the aggregated return PDF is also a convex combination of Gaussians of variable width \citep{bp}, as often assumed in phenomenological studies of anomalous scaling \citep[see][and cited references]{stella}.
+This implies that the scaling function $g$ of the aggregated return PDF is also a convex combination of Gaussians of variable width \cite{stella,peirano}, as often assumed in phenomenological studies of anomalous scaling \cite[see, e.g.,][]{bp}.

+The starting point of our modeling is the assumption of the validity of the scaling symmetry, Eq. (\ref{eq_scaling}), for the aggregated return over the time scale $\tau$, $\sum_{t=1}^\tau R_t$, with a non-Gaussian scaling function $g$ and $D<1/2$.
+This assumption is reasonably well verified in the morning window ($ 1 \le \tau \le 20$).
+Consistently with a power-law decay of the volatility $\sqrt{\mathbb E[R_t^2]}$ during the morning trading hours, an exact scaling symmetry with $D<1/2$ also implies a power-law behavior for all the existing moments of the distribution, according to